sahib/misc/debugging/slides.typ

   - Write down what you did, in what order and what happened.
   - The devil is in the details.
   - Correlate events, find patterns.
-  - Regression tests are a form of logging.
   - Let others read your log.
-  - Write regression tests.

 ]